-The IRMC reviews the risk profile and policies of the Bank and their application in the operations of the business in respect of the main risk categories viz.
-Credit Risk, Operational Risk, Liquidity Risk, Market Risk, Strategic Risks, Legal Risk, Reputation Risk and Compliance Risk, and ensure such risks are managed within the prudent levels decided by the Board of Directors.
+The IRMC reviews the risk profile and policies of the Bank, its group companies and their application in the operations of the business in respect of the main risk categories viz.
+Credit Risk, Operational Risk, Liquidity Risk, Market Risk, Strategic Risk, Legal Risk, Compliance and ensure such risks are managed within the prudent levels decided by the Board of Directors.

-The Audit Committee is appointed by the Board of Directors and comprise of 4 Non-Executive Directors.
-The Chairman of the Committee is an Independent Director and a Fellow member of the Chartered Institute of Management Accountants (UK)
+The Audit Committee is appointed by the Board of Directors and comprise of 3 Non-Executive Directors.
+The Chairman of the Committee is an Independent Director and a Fellow member of the Chartered Institute of Management Accountants (UK).